 • Business experience remains at a premium – you will need at least two years as a senior manager, or alternatively (and preferably) two or more years as a business owner;

-• The certification of net worth provides those who have enjoyed a successful career some welcome recognition of the value of their achievements – but of course it can also prove a barrier to eligibility.
+• The certification of net worth provides those who have enjoyed a successful career some welcome recognition of the value of their achievements – but of course not meeting this threshold can also prove a barrier to eligibility.

 The primary purpose of immigration control is to confirm you will be conducive to the local economy and the public good.
 Formulating a case to support that proposition begins here.